perforator-io/perforator-sdk-java/examples/codeless/readme.txt

         # it is visible, and it has a *disabled* attribute turned on.          #
         # Typically this is html input element.                                #
         #                                                                      #
-        # Default timeout to await element to be disabled is 30s.              #
+        # Default timeout to await element to be disabled is inherited from    #
+        # suite.webDriverFluentWaitTimeout, which is 30s by default.           #
+        #                                                                      #
         # An action fails if such a timeout is reached, but specified element  #
         # is not disabled yet.                                                 #
         #                                                                      #